bast/software-development-toolbox/doc/exercises/git.rst

 The motivation for this exercise is to be able to do archaeology with Git on a source code where the bug is difficult to see visually.
-Once you find the offending commit, it is often much easier to figure out why it is broken (in this particular example it won't help us but in reality mastering ``git bisect`` is a huge time saver).
+Once you find the offending commit, it is often much easier to figure out why it is broken (in this particular example the knowledge about the offending commit will not help us but in reality mastering ``git bisect`` is a huge time saver).